Is that stuff really necessary?

 The first time I encountered a shuffleboard table at a bar, I was a little confused.
 It was a beautiful long wooden table.
 But it was covered in dust.

 This waxy substance was all over the table.
-It would move around and spread in different directions as the pucks glided through towards the end of the table.
+It would move around and spread in different directions as the pucks glided through the powder towards the opposite end of the table.

-After each game, the players would sprinkle some more of this saw dust on the table.
+After each game, the players would sprinkle some more of this saw dust-like material on the table.
 They seemed like they knew what they were doing.
 They even scooped some up during the game and dropped it on certain spots before they shot.

 I thought it was peculiar.
 But as it turns out, this dust is a critical element of the game.

 It’s actually called shuffleboard powder.
-And there are a few interesting bits of info about shuffleboard powder that any serious barroom shuffleboard player should know.
+And there are a few interesting bits of info about shuffleboard powder that any serious barroom shuffleboard player or table owner should know.

 Shuffleboard Powder is Part of Routine Table Care and Maintenance

-You should clean a shuffleboard table on a regular basis.
-You can use a specialty cleaner to remove dirt and grime off the playing surface.
+First, you should clean a shuffleboard table on a regular basis.
+And, to do this, you can use a specialty shuffleboard table cleaner to remove dirt and grime off the playing surface.

 The powder is the finishing touch.
 You should always apply shuffleboard powder lightly and evenly over the silicone-coated playing surface.
 If you use too much powder, it will pile up and slow down the pucks on the table.

 Shuffleboard powder helps the pucks glide down the table.
 Without the powder, there wouldn’t be much gliding at all.
 The game would be much less fun.